Floriansaliba/sportsee/README.md

 ## Installation

-### Clone the following repository on your computer
+### 1.Clone the following repository on your computer
 git clone https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard

-2. Launching the back-end
+### 2.Launching the back-end
-•	The yarn command will allow you to install the dependencies.
+#### The yarn command will allow you to install the dependencies.
-•	The yarn start command will allow you to run the micro API on port 3000
+#### The yarn start command will allow you to run the micro API on port 3000

-3. Clone this repository on your computer :
+### 3. Clone this repository on your computer :

 git clone https://github.com/Floriansaliba/sportsee

-4. The yarn command will allow you to install the dependencies.
+### 4. The yarn command will allow you to install the dependencies.

-5. yarn start (choose port 3001) will allow you to launch the app on your browser
+### 5. yarn start (choose port 3001) will allow you to launch the app on your browser

 ## End-points